 Add applications works like Add users in the Application Sharing tab.

 Application list shows which applications user can view or edit.

 Application name links to View Application page.
-Organization Administrator will be warned when user email is changed.
+Organization Administrator will be warned when User ID /Login name/ is changed.